lianglee/jquery.fbStories/README.md

 # jquery.fbStories 1.0

-A UI similar to facebook stories.
+A jquery plugin for creating UI similar to facebook stories .
 This is just a UI, the data is supplied to fbstories from JSON file (can be direct URL)

 Licensed under the Open Source Social Network License (4.0) (Cryptographic Autonomy License version 1.0)